Zeta-and-Company/pydistinto/README.md

-# pydistinto
+# Pydistinto

-**The pydistinto scripts are a Python implementation of different measures of distinctiveness for contrastive text analysis.**
+**The Pydistinto is a Python implementation of different measures of distinctiveness for contrastive text analysis.**

 ## What is the purpose?